 - Bake for 14 to 16 minutes.

 - Cool in pan for 10 minutes, then invert the cake onto a rack.
 Peel the parchment paper of the cake.

-- Chocolate Velvet Frosting
+Chocolate Buttercream Frosting

-- Remove from the heat and stir in vanilla.
+- Remove from the heat and let cool for 10 minutes.